clifordjoshy/clifordjoshy.github.io/content/posts/microcontrollers-mathematics/index.md

 }
 ```

 Now, I know arithmetic progressions aren't awfully complex.
 I'm sure you could devise the logic for this with a minute of pondering.
 But my point still stands.
-There have been many occasions where the math I've learnt has come in handy simplifying the code I'm writing. (of course, I didn't have a void to scream into.
-Good thing I have this blog now).
+There have been many occasions where the math I've learnt has come in handy simplifying the code I'm writing. (of course, I didn't have a void to scream into then; good thing I have this blog now).
+Eitherway, this whole math section here is just an excuse for me to mess around with [KaTeX](https://katex.org/), so take what I say with a grain of salt.

 ### Code Organisation